diffplug/spotless-cli/README.md

                     available.
                   (default: 1.8)
   -v, --use-version=<useVersion>
-                  The version of CleanThat to use.
+                  The version of clean-that to use.
                   (default: 2.24)
   -V, --version   Print version information and exit.